mckinsey/vizro/vizro-core/docs/pages/user-guides/customizing-css.md

     ```

-## Identify the right CSS selector
+## Identify the correct CSS selector

 Use Chrome DevTools or a similar tool (Web Inspector, Web Developer Tools, etc.) to inspect the HTML document in your browser.

 1. **Open DevTools:** In Google Chrome, right-click on the app and select "Inspect" from the context menu.
-This will open the
+This opens the
 HTML document of your Vizro app.

     ![Inspect panel](../../assets/user_guides/customizing_css/inspect-panel.png)